Judicial corporal punishment: Jersey, Guernsey and Isle of Man

 The last birching sentence in Jersey was carried out in 1966.
 Birching was abandoned as a policy in 1969 but lingered on the statute books.
 Obsolete references to corporal punishment were removed from remaining statutes by the Criminal Justice (Miscellaneous Provisions) (No. 2) (Jersey) Law 2007.

 The last birching sentence in Guernsey was carried out in 1968.
 The Corporal Punishment (Guernsey) Law, 1957 was finally repealed by the Criminal Justice (Miscellaneous Provisions) (Bailiwick of Guernsey) Law, 2006.

 Judicial birching was abolished in the Isle of Man in 1993 following the 1978 judgment in Tyrer v.
 UK by the European Court of Human Rights.
 The last birching had taken place in January 1976; the last caning, of a 13-year-old boy convicted of robbing another child of 10p, was the last recorded juvenile case in May 1971.

 United Arab Emirates

-Legal punishments in the United Arab Emirates until 2020 included forced amputations and flogging; "eye for an eye" punishments were also part of Emirati national legislation.
+Legal punishments in the United Arab Emirates includes forced amputations and flogging; "eye for an eye" punishments are also part of Emirati national legislation.